sablier-labs/docs/docs/concepts/05-governance.md

 :::info

-While the Comptroller holds configuration parameters for flash loaning, no Sablier contract currently implements this feature.
+While the Comptroller holds configuration parameters for fees, no Sablier contract charges users at the moment.
+You can read more about fees [here](/concepts/protocol/fee).

 :::